 6 – The 3 Referees Response

-A tough series of questions to ask are “show me your last three company videos” followed by “can you give me references for these last three videos?” followed by “did you go over budget or time on any of the last three videos?”.
+A tough series of questions to ask are “show me your last three videos” followed by “can you give me references for these last three videos?” followed by “did you go over budget or time on any of the last three videos - and why?”.
 Watch reactions closely.
 It’ll sort out the bluffers from the genuine article.